stripe/stripe-dotnet/README.md

     public IActionResult Index()
     {
         return Json(_client.V1.Customers.List());
+      // { "data": [{"id": "cus_1234", "name": "Jenny Rosen"}, ...], "has_more": false }
     }
 }
 ```

 #### Serialization and RawJObject
-A `StripeEntity` returned from an SDK call will have a `RawJObject` property that can be used to access properties in the API that are [not officially supported by the SDK.](#how-to-use-undocumented-parameters-and-properties).
-This property is ignored on serialization in both Json.NET and System.Text.Json, which means that if you serialize a SDK response to a JSON string and the deserialize it back into a Stripe object, only publicly accessible properties will be available and this property will be null.
+The [RawJObject property](#properties) is ignored on serialization in both Json.NET and System.Text.Json, which means that if you serialize a SDK response to a JSON string and the deserialize it back into a Stripe object, this property may be null or empty.
+If you rely on `RawJObject` you will need to serialize those values separately.

 ### Beta SDKs